ccao-data/data-architecture/dbt/models/sale/docs.md

 unified view of all sales validation information for a sale based on its doc number.

+**Nuance**: Unlike the constituent tables `sale.flag` and `sale.flag_review`, the determination columns in this view (like `flag_is_outlier` or `review_has_class_change`) will never be null, even if the sale was not flagged or was not reviewed by an analyst.
+This is intended to ease the process of using these columns for boolean logic, so that we never have to handle the case where a boolean comparison could return null unexpectedly.
+However, it introduces the potential for confusion, in that a sale could have a not-null value for a determination column that does not actually correspond to a decision made by our algorithm or a reviewer.
+To determine whether a value in a determination column corresponds to a real decision made by our algorithm or a reviewer, use the `has_flag` and `has_review` columns.

 **Primary Key**: `doc_no`
 {% enddocs %}